Biomedicine and Digital Media

 Full-Time and Part-Time Options

-Students may meet the degree requirements in either a full-time (at least 9.0 credits per semester) or part-time basis.
+Students may meet the degree requirements on either a full-time (at least 9.0 credits per semester) or part-time basis.
 Full-time students generally complete the program in one year.
 Part-time students must complete the program within four years.
 Students must enroll in at least 4.5 semester credits of College of Medicine courses to qualify for financial aid.
 For information regarding financial aid, please visit Drexel Central

 Additional Information